Introduction

 - Click the small "P" (Picture) button.
 This tells Bryce that Texture A will be defined as an image.

-- Next, we need to select the image.
+Next, we need to select the image.
 Click the small button above the P button to go to the Texture Source Editor.
 In this case, since the texture is defined by an image, you are taken to the Picture Room, where you can select an existing picture or add one of your own.
 When you get to the Picture Room, you should see at least one picture already there.
 It's our old friend Leo.
 Click on the next blank button and using the Open file dialogue, find thewild.jpg file, select it and click on the Open button.
 You should now see that the image has been added to the blank button and the Picture Room should look like the one shown in the illustration above.
-Click to return to the Materials Lab.
+Click

 - Now that the image has been assigned as the material texture, we need to tell Bryce how we want the image mapped over the object surface.
 We can do this by setting the Texture Mapping Mode.
 The default mode is "Parametric" which means that the image is mapped proportional to the object.
 Although this works fine for most organic shaped objects, in this particular case, it doesn't give the effect we need.
 We want the image to be mapped onto the front face of the board.
 So, click on the Texture Mapping Mode button and select "Object Front" from the drop-down menu.